microsoft/RecursiveExtractor/README.md

 RecursiveExtractor protects against [ZipSlip](https://snyk.io/research/zip-slip-vulnerability), [Quines, and Zip Bombs](https://en.wikipedia.org/wiki/Zip_bomb).
 Calls to Extract will throw an `OverflowException` when a Quine or Zip bomb is detected and a `TimeOutException` if `EnableTiming` is set and the specified time period has elapsed before completion.

 Otherwise, invalid files found while crawling will emit a logger message and be skipped.
-RecursiveExtractor uses NLog for logging.
+You can also enable `ExtractSelfOnFail` to return the original archive file on an extraction failure.

 ## Notes on Enumeration

 ### Multiple Enumeration
-You should not iterate the Enumeration returned from the `Extract` and `ExtractAsync` interfaces multiple times, if you need to do so, convert the Enumeration to the collection of your choice first.
+You should not iterate the Enumeration returned from the `Extract` and `ExtractAsync` interfaces multiple times, if you need to do so, convert the Enumeration to an in memory collection first.

 ### Parallel Enumeration
 If you want to enumerate the output with parallelization you should use a batching mechanism, for example: